Our accomplishments would not be possible without the unwavering commitment, expertise, and guidance of our Board of Directors and staff.

 Kelly has provided leadership at a city level in transforming systems to help low-income families.
-She currently serves on the Board of Directors of the DC Primary Care Association, as a member of the DC Bar Pro Bono Community Economic Development Project Advisory Committee, and as a member of the Mayor’s Interagency Council on Homelessness, including co-chairing the Strategic Planning Committee and on the board at Developing Families Center.
-Kelly has worked on developing the past two five-year Plans to End Homelessness, including most recently Homeward DC released in April 2015.
+She currently serves on the Board of Directors of the DC Primary Care Association, as a member of the DC Bar Pro Bono Community Economic Development Project Advisory Committee, and as a member of the Federal City Council.
+From 2006 to 2017, Kelly was a member of the Mayor’s Interagency Council on Homelessness, including co-chairing the Strategic Planning Committee.
+She worked on developing the past two five-year Plans to End Homelessness, including most recently Homeward DC released in April 2015.
 She has previously served as a board member of 501cTech, Franciscan Mission Service, and the Center for Non-profit Advancement.
 She is a member of the 2006 class of Leadership Greater Washington.She received a Master’s in Business Administration from Georgetown University and has a Bachelor’s from Harvard University.

 Kelly has won numerous awards, including the Eugene and Agnes E. Meyer Foundation's Exponent Award, which recognizes nonprofit leadership.
 Kelly also was recognized as a Champion of Change by the DC Primary Care Association in 2011.
-Most recently, she won a Washington Women of Excellence award for her dedication to improving the quality of life for low-income and underserved persons.
+In 2015, she won a Washington Women of Excellence award for her dedication to improving the quality of life for low-income and underserved persons.
+Most recently, she is recipient of the Washington Business Journal's Women Who Mean Business Award, which honors the region's most influential businesswomen who have not only made an impact in their industry, but have made a difference in their communities.
 Kelly previously served as Executive Director of Hannah House, a transitional housing program for homeless women in the District of Columbia, and was a Peace Corps Volunteer in Sierra Leone, West Africa.
 She is the co-author of a book entitled Winning Ways: Great Nonprofit Management Ideas.
 She lives in Washington, DC with her husband Kevin McShane, and they are parents to three college students.

 Jamey Burden | Vice President, Housing Programs and Policy